-Congo Tetra (Phenacogrammus Interruptus) Fish Species Profile
+Congo Tetra (Phenacogrammus Interruptus) Species Profile & Care Guide

 The Congo Tetra is a timid but stunning fish.
 These are hardy, peaceful schooling fish and typically stick to large groups in the wild.
 It is therefore crucial that you keep these fish in groups of no less than six individuals.
 This schooling nature creates spectacular swaths of colour that will be the centre of attention in your tank in captivity.
 These fish make an excellent community fish.

 These Tetras do get scared relatively quickly, so as long as the fish have places to hide when they feel stressed, they will be fine.